The 10 Best Prioritization Techniques for Agile

 - E stands for “Tasks you can eliminate”: these tasks should make part of your list, and you can eliminate them.

-Through this method, you can complete the most difficult tasks first and spend your time on valuable activities.
+Through this agile method, you can complete the most difficult tasks first and spend your time on valuable activities.
 The challenge behind the ABCDE Method stands on your failure to see the big picture or your failure to invest the needed time in this method.

-MoSCoW Prioritization determines which priority you should give to each feature from a given project.
+MoSCoW agile Prioritization determines which priority you should give to each feature from a given project.
 It’s processed through the assignment of a list of requirements to four categories:

 - Must have: requirements that are absolutely important to your project;